cimug-org/cim-modeling-guide/docs/section6-cim-uml-extension-rules-and-recommendations.md

 In the case of a new association with both ends referencing existing classes or new attributes on existing classes, a method of using multiple inheritance is allowed and discussed below.

 Name the new extension class with the same name as the standard CIM class.
 Give the new class a generalization relationship from the standard CIM class such that the standard CIM class is a specialisation of the extension class.
 Generally the extension class will have no base class and the standard CIM class will now have multiple inheritance.
-The generalisation relationship should have the \<\<CIMExtension\>\> stereotype.
+The generalisation relationship should have the &lt;&lt;CIMExtension&gt;&gt; stereotype.

 \[Should we also add a CIMExtension stereotype to the extension class to make it easily distinquished without having to look at the package containment?\]